Skip to Main Content

 • Keep up with home maintenance: When homes fall into disrepair, they may not meet underwriting guidelines, which can cause companies to limit your coverage options or for claims to be denied.
 Keeping your home and roof in good condition can also reduce the likelihood of experiencing a loss.

-• Inquire about discounts: If your renewal premium is more costly than ideal, speak with your insurance agents about discount opportunities.
+• Inquire about discounts: If your renewal premium is more costly than ideal, speak with your insurance agent about discount opportunities.
 Bundling home insurance with your auto may be a way to save money without sacrificing coverage.

 • Shop your policy early: You can compare rates and change insurance providers at any time; you don’t have to wait until your renewal.
 Many insurance providers offer an early bird discount for shoppers who buy a policy days or weeks before the coverage is in effect.